Support for Enrichment students

 Support on the scheme

-We have dedicated student services support to provide help and advice throughout your time with us including weekly drop in sessions.
-Enrichment students have access to our Employee Assistance Programme which provides a 24-hour telephone helpline as well as structured telephone and face to face counselling among other things.
+We have dedicated academic services support to provide help and advice throughout your time with us including weekly drop-in sessions.
+Enrichment students have access to our Employee Assistance Programme which provides a 24-hour telephone helpline among other things.

-For research advice we currently provide both academic mentors and programme mentors to our cohorts of students.
-You will continue working with your supervisor and the travel allowance is to be used for supervisory visits back to your university.
-The Turing and its partners can also offer support in finding accommodation by signposting students to useful sources of advice and accommodation.
+For research advice academic mentors and members of the Research Engineering Group can be approached for support and advice.
+The Turing can also offer support in finding accommodation by signposting students to useful sources of advice and accommodation.